 Head of School

-A highly respected leader in Jewish education both locally and nationally, Rav Ronen has almost 20 years of experience in Jewish education.
-Originally from Rechovot, Israel, Rav Ronen began his career in the US as a teacher and Junior High School Coordinator at SAR Academy in Riverdale.
-He also served as the rabbi and chazzan of the Sephardic Congregation Beit Aharon of Riverdale.
-For the past 10 years, Rav Ronen served as Rosh HaYeshiva of Ben Porat Yosef.
-His passion for Jewish education is contagious, and he is well-known for his ability to form authentic, lasting relationships with students and parents.
+A highly respected leader both locally and nationally, Rav Ronen has over 20 years of experience in Jewish education.
+Originally from Rechovot, Israel, Rav Ronen began his career in the United States as a teacher and Junior High School Coordinator at SAR Academy in Riverdale, NY.
+Following SAR, he held the position of Rosh HaYeshiva at Ben Porat Yosef in Paramus, N.J. for ten years.

 Always growing as a teacher and leader, Rav Daar continues to build an excellent reputation both in and out of the school building.
 As an educator, he is viewed as a sincere and understanding role-model who pushes students to work hard, no matter their skill level.
 Parents appreciate his honest and insightful communication, often remarking as to how being in Rav Daar's class has changed their children's appreciation for Torah learning.
 Fellow teachers look to him for guidance, both through his official capacities as a teacher-mentor and as a source for innovative and meaningful classroom practices.

 Rav Daar is an active writer, authoring a number of thoughtful articles on Jewish education many of which have been published in local publications.
 We encourage you to click here to access links to the articles.